popi1141/info-441-final/websocket_server/readme.md

 The msg is what we want to display to our user and can be ignored ultimately.
 The server tracks who is pulling in which direction.

-Upon sending this endpoint a message (whose contents do not matter), this endpoint will update the score, and then send users an updated score in the format:
+Upon sending this endpoint a message (whose contents do not matter, but it MUST be a message), this endpoint will update the score, and then send users an updated score in the format:

 {
     type: "play",